three-consulting/epoc-backend/README.md

 | SPRING_DATASOURCE_PASSWORD | password                         |
 | SPRING_DATASOURCE_URL      | jdbc:postgresql://localhost/epoc |

-To run the application with security enabled add the following envs
+To run the application with security enabled add the following envs, which can also be found in [shared secrets](https://github.com/three-consulting/secrets) under `edam/epoc/auth/`

 | variable                                              | value                                                                                     |
 |-------------------------------------------------------|-------------------------------------------------------------------------------------------|